wangrl2016/machine_learning/README.md

 (1) Precalculus

-Precalculus uses the textbook provided by [OpenStax](https://openstax.org/).
+Precalculus uses the textbook provided by [OpenStax](https://openstax.org/)，which provides a comprehensive exploration of mathematical principles and meets scope and sequence requirements for a typical precalculus course.
+The text proceeds from functions through trigonometry and ends with an introduction to calculus.

 - [ ] Functions
 - [ ] Linear Functions